wunderlich90/weekend-jquery-server-calculator/Notes.md

 TODO

-[ ] Logic for the calculaotor MUST be on the server side [ ] Create a user interface that inputs two values and performs a mathematical
+[ ] Logic for the calculator MUST be on the server side [ ] Create a user interface that inputs two values and performs a mathematical
     operation
     [x] Server Side Calculator title